UnKinSeong/jsdc_loader/getting-started/README.md

-# Getting Started
+# Getting Started with JSDC Loader

-Welcome to the Getting Started guide for JSDC Loader.
-This section will help you quickly set up and begin using JSDC Loader in your Python projects.
+This section will guide you through the process of installing JSDC Loader and getting it up and running in your Python project.

-## In this section

-* [Installation](installation.md): Learn how to install JSDC Loader in your Python environment.
+- [Installation](installation.md): Learn how to install JSDC Loader in your Python environment.
-* [Quick Start](quickstart.md): Get a quick overview of how to use JSDC Loader with a simple example.
+- [Quick Start](quick-start.md): Get a quick overview of how to use JSDC Loader in your project.

-By following these guides, you'll be able to integrate JSDC Loader into your project and start managing your JSON configurations with ease.